11 Ways To BACKUP PHOTOS Without Computer[While TRAVELING]

 7. Gnarbox 2.0 to Backup Photos without Computer

-Gnarbox is one of the best and the costliest option to backup your images without using a computer.
+Gnarbox is one of the best and the costliest options to back up your images without using a computer.
 The latest Gnarbox 2.0 comes in 3 options, 256 GB, 512 GB, and 1 TB.
 They are priced at $499, $699, and $899 respectively.
 This device is like a small computer.

 Compared to other options, the Gnarbox 2.0 comes with many useful features.
 There is an inbuilt SD card reader where you can insert your camera SD card and transfer photos to Gnarbox.
 It has got a rugged design.